-The success of the EOR project in heavy oil and bitumen deposits is primarily dictated by the initial viscosity of the hydrocarbons and their spatial distribution in the field.
-In steam EOR, for instance, monitoring of the steam front is often performed using periodic or permanent four-dimensional (4D) seismic surveying by collecting pressure and fluid saturation data within the field4.
+The success of the EOR project in heavy oil and bitumen deposits is dictated mainly by the initial viscosity of the hydrocarbons and their spatial distribution in the field.
+In steam EOR, for instance, monitoring of the steam front is often performed using periodic or permanent four-dimensional (4D) seismic surveying by collecting pressure and fluid saturation data within the field10.
 Monitoring based on logging is also commonly implemented by fiber-optic distributed temperature sensing (DTS), which provides constant temperature monitoring along the wellbore.
-NMR measurements have been considered for monitoring the fluid saturation changes and wettability alteration assessing^{4,5}.
-If this technology is used for reservoir monitoring, NMR logging could also be used as a continuous, non-invasive option for monitoring viscosity variations and changes due to temperature changes in the reservoir.
+NMR measurements have been considered for monitoring the fluid saturation changes and wettability alteration assessing^{10,11}.
+If this technology is used for reservoir monitoring, NMR logging could also be used as a continuous, non-invasive technique for monitoring viscosity variations and changes caused by temperature variation in the reservoir.
+The NMR equipment can be used in-situ in observation wells, online, or inline for the heavy oil viscosity monitoring during a thermal EOR project with a 200 °C upper-temperature limit, which corresponds to steam injection temperatures, and other EOR methods such as solvent or miscible gas injection 12.